S1rDavid9/summative_mlop/README.md

 ## Project Description

-This system classifies facial images into 8 emotion categories (Angry, Contempt, Disgust, Fear, Happy, Neutral, Sad, Surprise) and maps them to engagement levels — giving educators a real-time signal of how students are responding during a lesson.
+This system classifies facial images into 7 emotion categories (Angry, Disgust, Fear, Happy, Neutral, Sad, Surprise) and maps them to engagement levels — giving educators a real-time signal of how students are responding during a lesson.